Getting SEA Games ready

-Women's voices were louder and clearer at this year's South East Asian Games, as female journalists in Indonesia and the Philippines delivered new and better coverage.
+Women's voices will be louder and clearer at this year's South East Asian Games, as female journalists in Indonesia and the Philippines prepare to deliver new and better coverage.

-As part of the Women in News and Sport (WINS) program the women working in TV, radio and online media had been upskilling ahead of the international event.
+As part of the Women in News and Sport (WINS) program the women working in TV, radio and online media have been upskilling ahead of the international event in November.

 For those participants in Manila, it was about highlighting the lesser known sports competing at the SEA Games and interviewing female athletes, as well as perfecting their commentating skills.